 - Thoroughly cleanse the bite site with rubbing alcohol and/or soap and water

-After you get the little bugger, place it in screw-top bottle and take it to your doctor or local health unit.
-They may send it out for testing to see if it’s got Lyme disease bacteria.
+After you’ve removed the tick, place it in a screw-top bottle and take it to your doctor or local health unit.
+They may send it out for testing to see if it has Lyme disease bacteria.